Salary Arbitration Eligibles

 MINNESOTA (7) — Jorge Alcalá, rhp; Willi Castro, of; Kyle Farmer, inf; Nick Gordon, of-inf; Ryan Jeffers, c; Alex Kirilloff, 1b-of; Caleb Thielbar, lhp.

-NEW YORK (11) — Albert Abreu, rhp; Jake Bauers, of-1b; Nestor Cortes, lhp; Kyle Higashioka, c; Clay Holmes, rhp; Michael King, rhp; Jonathan Loáisiga, rhp; Clarke Schmidt, rhp; Gleyber Torres, 2b; Jose Trevino, c; Lou Trivino, rhp.
+NEW YORK (8) — Nestor Cortes, lhp; Kyle Higashioka, c; Clay Holmes, rhp; Michael King, rhp; Jonathan Loáisiga, rhp; Clarke Schmidt, rhp; Gleyber Torres, 2b; Jose Trevino, c.

 TAMPA BAY (12) — Jason Adam, rhp; Tyler Alexander, lhp; Shawn Armstrong, rhp; Randy Arozarena, of; Aaron Civale, rhp; Andrew Kittredge, rhp; Zack Littell, rhp; Shane McClanahan, lhp; Isaac Paredes, 3b; Colin Poche, lhp; Harold Ramírez, of; Drew Rasmussen, rhp.

-TEXAS (10) — Brock Burke, lhp; Matt Bush, rhp; Dane Dunning, rhp; Adolis García, of; Jonah Heim, c; Jonathan Hernández, rhp; Nathaniel Lowe, 1b; Brett Martin, lhp; Josh Sborz, rhp; Leody Taveras, of.
+TEXAS (8) — Brock Burke, lhp; Dane Dunning, rhp; Adolis García, of; Jonah Heim, c; Jonathan Hernández, rhp; Nathaniel Lowe, 1b; Josh Sborz, rhp; Leody Taveras, of.

-TORONTO (13) — Cavan Biggio, 2b; Génesis Cabrera, lhp; Adam Cimber, rhp; Santiago Espinal, 2b; Vladimir Guerrero Jr., 1b; Danny Jansen, c; Alejandro Kirk, c; Tim Mayza, lhp; Nate Pearson, rhp; Trevor Richards, rhp; Jordan Romano, rhp; Erik Swanson, rhp; Daulton Varsho, of.
+TORONTO (12) — Cavan Biggio, 2b; Génesis Cabrera, lhp; Santiago Espinal, 2b; Vladimir Guerrero Jr., 1b; Danny Jansen, c; Alejandro Kirk, c; Tim Mayza, lhp; Nate Pearson, rhp; Trevor Richards, rhp; Jordan Romano, rhp; Erik Swanson, rhp; Daulton Varsho, of.